vassovass/Liquor-Licence-Site-v2/content/service-pages/new-liquor-licence-application.md

 Starting a new business that will sell alcohol?
 Whether you're opening a restaurant, pub, tavern, bottle store, or any establishment that serves or sells liquor, you need a valid liquor licence in terms of Section 36 of the Liquor Act.

+If you're looking for a **new liquor license in Cape Town** for venues in the CBD, Atlantic Seaboard, Northern Suburbs, Southern Suburbs, or the Winelands, we navigate every municipal and provincial requirement on your behalf.

 Applying for a new liquor licence can be complex, with strict requirements, extensive documentation, and a formal application process.
 With over 20 years of experience and one of the highest approval rates in South Africa, **Beverly Jeursen** ensures your application is handled with precision and expertise.

+If your launch requires phased licensing, we also coordinate [Temporary Liquor Licences in Cape Town](/services/temporary-liquor-licence) for soft openings and [Event Liquor Licences in Cape Town](/services/event-liquor-licence) for promotional functions so your marketing stays compliant while the full Section 36 approval is in progress.

 **Don't risk rejection or costly delays** - let our proven expertise guide you through the entire process from start to finish.